-ACF Nationals this year will be held at Columbia University in vibrant New York City.
-The tournament will be held on the weekend of Saturday, April 27, and Sunday, April 28, 2013.
+ACF Nationals this year will once again be held at Columbia University in exciting New York City.
+The tournament will be held on the weekend of Saturday, April 12, and Sunday, April 13, 2014.

-The tournament will convene in Hamilton Hall on the Columbia campus at 8:00 AM on Saturday the 27th and run until around 6:00 PM, then finish from 8 AM to about 2 PM on Sunday the 28th.
+The tournament will convene at or near Hamilton Hall on the Columbia campus at 8:00 AM on Saturday the 12th and run until around 6:00 PM, then finish from 8 AM to about 2 PM on Sunday the 13th.

-Our current recommendation is that teams stay in northern New Jersey and take the train to the tournament.
+As it was last year, our recommendation is that teams stay in northern New Jersey (Fort Lee or Secacuus), or Queens, and take the train to the tournament.
 You will find better pricing on hotels and not have to deal with parking in Manhattan, for which ACF takes no responsibility.
-A longer list of specific suggested hotels is to follow, but right now I suggest looking at the Hyatt Place Secaucus.

 If you have any questions about the logistics of ACF Nationals that you need answered right now, feel free to post here or e-mail Matt Weiner at firstname.lastname@example.org.
 We’re looking forward to a healthy field and a great event.

 Teams who want to register or submit packets right now can contact Jerry at email@example.com, but there will be a web-based registration system opening shortly which you should use instead once it becomes available.

 Information on who is eligible to play ACF tournaments and details regarding packet submission can be found at the ACF Packet Submission Guidelines.

 -$50 discount: January 26